WordPress/gutenberg/docs/designers-developers/developers/backward-compatibility/deprecations.md

 ## 3.0.0

  - `wp.blocks.registerCoreBlocks` function removed.
 Please use `wp.coreBlocks.registerCoreBlocks` instead.
  - Raw TinyMCE event handlers for `RichText` have been deprecated.
-Please use [documented props](https://wordpress.org/gutenberg/handbook/block-api/rich-text-api/), ancestor event handler, or onSetup access to the internal editor instance event hub instead.
+Please use [documented props](/packages/editor/src/components/rich-text/README.md), ancestor event handler, or onSetup access to the internal editor instance event hub instead.

 ## 2.8.0

  - `Original autocompleter interface in wp.components.Autocomplete` updated.
 Please use `latest autocompleter interface` instead.
-See: https://github.com/WordPress/gutenberg/blob/master/components/autocomplete/README.md.
+See [autocomplete](/packages/components/src/autocomplete/README.md) for more info.
  - `getInserterItems`: the `allowedBlockTypes` argument is now mandatory.
  - `getFrecentInserterItems`: the `allowedBlockTypes` argument is now mandatory.